Analysing Opportunity Cost of Care Work using Mixed Effects Random Forests under Aggregated Auxiliary Data: Mixed Effects Random Forests

-This section introduces a general mixed model enabling a simultaneous discussion of traditional LMM-based models in SAE such as the model of \citet{Battese_etal1988} as well as semi-parametric interpretations such as the model of \citet{Krennmair_Schmid2021} using MERFs.
-Section \ref{sec:2.2} provides details on our proposed methodology for MERFs under limited covariate data access and the determination of area-specific calibration weights based on EL.
-We close the section with a discussion on limitations of EL for SAE and state a best practice strategy ensuring the usability of our proposed point estimator in challenging empirical examples.
+This section introduces a general mixed model enabling a simultaneous discussion of traditional linear mixed models in SAE such as the model of \citet{Battese_etal1988} as well as semi-parametric interpretations such as the model of \citet{Krennmair_Schmid2021} using MERFs.
+Section \ref{sec:2.2} provides details on our proposed methodology for MERFs under limited access to population-level auxiliary data and the determination of area-specific calibration weights based on empirical likelihood.
+We close the section with a discussion on limitations of empirical likelihood for SAE and state a best practice strategy ensuring the usability of our proposed point estimator in challenging empirical examples.